Adriana-Bamberger/Adriana-Bamberger/README.md

 ### `+ . ✧ Hello there! ✧ . +`

-✧ I am a Front End/UI Developer working at home or anywhere in the world for Wych Open Banking (we're on Azure DevOps, that's why my profile is mostly crickets).
+✧ I am a Front End/UI Developer working at home or anywhere in the world currently for Wych Open Banking (we're on Azure DevOps, that's why my profile is mostly crickets).

+BUT I'm open to work at the end of June 🤗

 I code in Typescript, Tailwind Css, Scss, Flowbite, Svelte, React, Vue, and Filament PHP to name a few.
 I Design with Figma, Canva, and Clip Studio Paint.